peerkar/liferay-gsearch/README.md

 # Requirements

+* Liferay DXP SP5 or minimum FP28
+* Audience Targeting Installed

-This application is written on Liferay DXP fixpack level 28.
-It requires version 2.1.0 of the Soy portlet bridge.
+This application requires version 2.1.0 of the Soy portlet bridge.
 If you are using Liferay DXP service pack bundles, the minimum requirement is SP5.

 If you are interested to get this to work with CE, please take a look at the FAQ below.